 the Graduate Record Examination will be preferred.

 Applicants must have completed at least 21 semester hours of prior psychology courses (usually at the undergraduate level) including a statistics course, and a course in research design and methods.
+The GRE subject test in psychology is optional and is not necessary for an application to be reviewed.

 - In addition, the program's model of admission heavily values the degree of match between